 Thanks to one too many screechy fruity-floral, we tend to approach the ever-popular genre with caution.
-Fortunately, this 1996 release is an altogether different proposition.
+Fortunately, this Creed Spring Flower EDP (Olivier Creed) 1996 release is an altogether different proposition.

 There’s a bit of a fruit salad going on in the opening, thanks to juicy notes of apple, melon and peach.
 Crisp bergamot keeps it on the right side of sweetness.

 With a bouquet that includes Florentine iris, narcissus, magnolia and jasmine, the effect is fabulously floral and powdery.
-But what really makes this scent unusual is its earthy rice note.
+But what really makes this Creed for women scent unusual is its earthy rice note.

 Devastatingly chic, this EDP has an air of impenetrability about it.
-Think of it as a piece of perfume armour when you want to feel as inscrutable as the woman who inspired it.
+Think of it as Creed for women armour when you want to feel as inscrutable as the lady who inspired it.

 Heady and fresh, the title note builds on the greenery of the opening and is supported by notes of rose, lily-of-the-valley and peony.

-Despite its name, it’s probably the most unisex of Creed’s female offerings.
+Despite its name, it’s probably the most unisex of scents by Creed for women.

 Not many people seem to know about this oriental beauty (it snuck on the market without much fanfare).
 We can’t get enough of it when a special, statement-making occasion presents itself.